gradle/gradle/design-docs/model-reporting.md

 - Tasks, source sets, etc
 - Simple values on `@Managed` types

+## Notes

+- `ModelReport` is the task that renders the report
+- `ModelNode` represents a model element

 # Story: Model report shows type information for model elements

 Change the `model` report to show some information about the views that are available for each element.